Joel Farabee

 Joel Farabee Career

-Farabee signed an entry-level contract with the Philadelphia Flyers on March 25, 2019, after his freshman season at Boston University.
-Following a brief stint with the Flyers’ AHL affiliate, the Lehigh Valley Phantoms, he made his NHL debut on October 21, 2019, against the Vegas Golden Knights, becoming the first Flyers player born in the 2000s.
-Four days later, he scored his first career NHL point with an assist against the Chicago Blackhawks.
-His first official goal came in a game against the New Jersey Devils, where he scored after receiving a rebound from Michael Raffl.
+Farabee signed an entry-level contract with the Flyers on March 25, 2019, and briefly spent time with their American Hockey League affiliate, the Lehigh Valley Phantoms, where he recorded three goals and one assist in four games.
+He made his NHL debut on October 21, 2019, against the Vegas Golden Knights, becoming the first Flyers player in franchise history to be born in the 2000s.
+A few days later, against the Chicago Blackhawks, he appeared to score his first career goal and assist, only to have both waved off because of an offside ruling, though he did collect his first official point on an assist in the same game.
+His first official NHL goal came the following month in a 4–3 shootout win over the New Jersey Devils, with Farabee later admitting he closed his eyes before shooting.

 Joel Farabee Family